Click here to view the Messiah College events calendar.

 - Outdoor and other large events: 2 weeks prior to the event

-Please note: Your event is NOT approved until you receive a signed, approved copy of the Event Calendar Form.
+Please note: Your event is NOT approved until you receive a signed, approved copy of the High Center Event Form.

 The following support services are coordinated through the Conference Services office: